What to Expect on a Corcovado Sirena Station Day Trip from Drake Bay

 Corcovado National Park is often called the most biologically intense place on Earth.
 National Geographic gave it that title decades ago, and anyone who walks through its trails understands why.
-Tucked into the remote Osa Peninsula on Costa Rica’s southern Pacific coast, Corcovado protects over 42,000 hectares of primary rainforest, home to an astonishing 2.5% of the world’s biodiversity.
+Tucked into the southwestern corner of Costa Rica’s Osa Peninsula, Corcovado protects one of the last remaining stretches of tropical lowland rainforest on the Pacific coast of Central America.

 What Is the Sirena Station Day Trip?

 The Sirena Station day trip is a full day excursion that takes you deep into the heart of Corcovado National Park.
-You depart early in the morning from Drake Bay by boat, hike through pristine rainforest trails with a certified naturalist guide, and return by boat in the afternoon.
+You depart early in the morning from Drake Bay by boat, hike through pristine rainforest with a certified naturalist guide, and return in the afternoon.
+It is a complete jungle immersion that regularly delivers some of the most extraordinary wildlife encounters in the Americas.

 This is not a casual stroll.
 It is a genuine immersion into one of the last great wilderness areas in Central America.
 Your guide will lead you through primary forest where four species of monkeys swing through the canopy, tapirs wander across the trails, and scarlet macaws fly overhead in pairs.